joby-lol/php-bracketeer/README.md

-# bbMark
+# Bracketeer

-bbMark is a web-authoring markup language designed to combine the best features of Markdown and bbCode-style shortcodes into one intuitive and flexible plaintext web-authoring language that can be easily integrated into a variety of contexts.
+Bracketeer is a web-authoring markup language designed to combine the best features of Markdown and bbCode-style shortcodes into one intuitive and flexible plaintext web-authoring language that can be easily integrated into a variety of contexts.